Comprehensive Evaluation of OCT-based Automated Segmentation of Retinal Layer, Fluid and Hyper-Reflective Foci: Impact on Clinical Assessment of Diabetic Retinopathy Severity: Methods

 \subsection{Segmentation Model Training}

 We employed 5-fold cross-validation, stratified by DR diagnosis, with a 4:1:1 ratio for training, validation, and testing.
 Each input consisted of a 3-channel image constructed by three repetitions of a single B-scan.
 Each training B-scan was resized to $512 \times 512$.
-To mitigate class imbalance among segmentation labels, excess Vitreous and Choroid regions were cropped.
-Various augmentation techniques were applied, including lateral flipping, Gaussian noise addition, contrast enhancement, rotation within the B-scan plane, and random intensity shifting.
+To mitigate class imbalance among segmentation labels, the excess Vitreous and Choroid regions were cropped.
+Various augmentation techniques were applied, including lateral flipping, Gaussian noise injection($\mu = 0,\, \sigma^2 = 0.01$), random contrast enhancement ($\gamma \in (0.5, 4.5)$), rotation within the B-scan plane (± 20°), random zooming ($(0.5, 1.5)$) and random intensity shifting (± 10).

-For loss functions, we used the combinations of Dice loss, cross-entropy (CE) loss, and the L1 loss of texture differences.
+For loss functions, we used combinations of Dice loss, cross-entropy (CE) loss, and L1 loss for texture differences.
 Given the ground truth label $y$ and predicted label $\hat{y}$, for every pixel $i$, the Dice loss is calculated as:

 We set $\epsilon$ to $10^{-6}$ to avoid the division by zero problem.
 The CE loss is defined as:

 The Sobel operator calculates gradients in horizontal($G_x$) and vertical($G_y$) directions, and the total gradient magnitude $G$ is the Euclidean norm.
 Given the label $Y$, the gradients are calculated as: